JonathanUhler/Plant-Tracker/DOCUMENTATION.md

 "ERR_tooManyPlants" // Somehow the user has too many plants and they could not all be displayed

 "ERR_cannotDeletePlant" // There was an issue with deleting a plant (most likely it did not exist)

+"ERR_invalidPlantSensorID" // The sensor identifier the user entered was not found or is invalid
 ```